 So you need to get a mortgage and you are thinking to yourself, how much is this going to cost me?
-In this guide we will lay out all the costs you can expect to pay when arranging a mortgage.
-It is useful to know how much fees you will need to pay before you start your mortgage application process.
+In this guide, we will lay out all the mortgage fees you can expect to pay.
+It is useful to know how much will need to pay in mortgage fees before you start looking for a mortgage deal.

-There is no hiding from the fact that you will have fees to pay when getting a mortgage.
-The fees and costs that you may need to pay are –
+There is no hiding from the fact that you will have mortgage fees to pay when getting a mortgage.
+The mortgage-related fees and costs that you may need to pay are –

 - Legal Fees

 - Survey Fees